zokrezyl/ymery/docs/README.md

 ### Problem: YAML Files Need to Be Accessible in Browser

-Imery demos are defined in YAML files under `demo/hello-imgui-full/`.
+Ymery demos are defined in YAML files under `demo/hello-imgui-full/`.
 For these to work in Pyodide:

 1. **YAML files must be bundled inside the Python wheel**
 2. **Demo files must be accessible at runtime**